virtual-labs/exp-hill-climbing-search-iiith/experiment/theory.md

 ### Disadvantages
 Though Basic Hill Climbing reaches a soluion quickly, it can often get stuck due to the following reasons:
 1. **Local Optima**: It may get stuck at a local optima and not reach the global optima.
-A local maximum is a peak that is higher than each of its neighboring states but lower than the global maximum.
+A local optima is a peak that is higher than each of its neighboring states but lower than the global maximum.
 Hill-climbing algorithms that reach the vicinity of a local maximum will be drawn upward toward the peak but will then be stuck with nowhere else to go.
-2. **Ridges**: Ridges result in a sequence of local maxima that is very difficult for greedy algorithms to navigate.
+2. **Ridges**: Ridges result in a sequence of local optima that is very difficult for greedy algorithms to navigate.
-3. **Plateaux**: It can be a flat local maximum, from which no uphill exit exists, or a **shoulder**, from which progress is possible.
+3. **Plateaux**: It can be a flat local optima, from which no uphill/downhill exit exists, or a **shoulder**, from which progress is possible.
 A hill-climbing search might get lost on the plateau.

 ![Hill](./images/hill.png)
+The above image corresponds to a steepest ascent hill climbing algorithm.

 **Sideways Move**: Basic Hill Climbing stops if it reaches a plateau where the best successor has the same value as the current state.
 A **sideways move** does not terminate in this case in the hope that the plateau is really a shoulder and a better state can be reached after more steos.
 This could however lead to an infinite loop.